-The workbook pages corresponding to each selection assist the sixth grader in developing important skills in vocabulary, comprehension, writing, and abstract reasoning.
+The workbook pages corresponding to each selection assist the sixth grader in developing important skills in vocabulary, writing, and abstract reasoning.
 Pearl has vocabulary exercises in the form of word games and puzzles.
-In addition to two vocabulary activities for most prose selections, the workbook includes comprehension questions, writing activities, and graphic organizers.
+In addition to two vocabulary activities for most prose selections, the workbook includes creative writing prompts, additional reading exercises, and graphic organizers.

 Vocabulary Exercise One